sumup-oss/collector/README.md

 ### TrackingView

 The TrackingView is responsible for storing the `view` value.
-It is recommended to have one TrackingView per "page".
+It is recommended to have one TrackingView per ["page view"](#page-view).

 ```jsx
 import React from 'react';